n00dbeaverstudios/MC-API/README.md

 #### main

   This branch contains any universal functions that will be required for your asset to communicate with others, you need to base your branch off this.

+  Some examples of what functions "main" should include for all branches to use;

+  MCAPI::Notification(Message); (for warning end user) MCAPI::PluginCheck(); (for checking if the targeted plugin / BP asset is installed) MCAPI::OpenStorePage(URL); (calls a notification that contains a button to direct end user to store page)

 #### "name of studio" Branch